lee-lindley/app_read_xlsx/README.md

 | test_salaries_output spreadsheet|

 Of note is that we did not need to know very much about the input spreadsheet.
-We needed to know which sheet (ordinal position) to read and the name of the column that contained the *employee number*.
+We needed to know which sheet (ordinal position or sheet name) to read and the name of the column that contained the *employee number*.
 We did not absolutely require knowledge of anything else in that spreadsheet and the users could change or add columns without impacting this code.